JSNA Demography

 Healthy life expectancy shows the years a person can expect to live in good health (rather than with a disability or in poor health).
 It is therefore a significant measure of a person's quality of life.

 Over the last few years healthy life expectancy has been decreasing for both males and females, with a bigger decrease observed in females' healthy life expectancy.
-This suggests people overall are living longer in poor health.
-However, the most recent figures show an increase of one year for males.
+This suggests people overall are living longer in poor health while life expectancy has remained steady over the same time period.